apache/superset/CONTRIBUTING.md

 Please report security vulnerabilities to private@superset.apache.org.

-In the event a community member discovers a security flaw in Superset, it is important to release a fix as quickly as possible before public disclosure of the issue.
+In the event a community member discovers a security flaw in Superset, it is important to follow the [Apache Security Guidelines](https://www.apache.org/security/committers.html) and release a fix as quickly as possible before public disclosure.
 Reporting security vulnerabilities through the usual GitHub Issues channel is not ideal as it will publicize the flaw before a fix can be applied.

 ## Revert Guidelines